MISSION, GOALS, AND OBJECTIVES

 - Counsel with cultural competence all individuals, groups, and families and advocate for equity and social justice in a diverse world.

-- Use diagnoses, diagnostic criteria, and diagnostic tools for mental and emotional disorders.
+- Use diagnoses, diagnostic criteria, and diagnostic tools to interview, evaluate, assess, and manage a caseload with assigned clients dealing with mental and emotional disorders.

-- Evaluate the impact of crisis, disasters, and other trauma- causing events on people.
+- Evaluate the impact of crisis, disasters, and other trauma- causing events on people and identify how counselors can tie into emergency management response.

 The program develops school counselors who:

-- Identify, organize, and administer a comprehensive developmental counseling program in elementary, middle, and secondary schools based upon the ASCA National Model.
+- Implement a comprehensive developmental counseling program that is data-driven in elementary, middle, and secondary schools based upon the ASCA National Model.

 - Identify and evaluate the academic, career, and personal/social development of all K-12 students, including those with special needs.